developmentseed/osm-seed/helm/osm-seed/docs/DeployingResources.md

 *Note: The osm application could take couple of minutes to start up.*

-Open the ip `http://192.168.64.22:30483`, and verify that the osm application is working.
+Open the ip `http://192.168.64.26:32331`, and verify that the osm application is working.
 Everything is going fine so far 😃!!!

 ## Deploying popupate-apidb pod

-In order to deploy this container, we can use `kubectl`, or we can also add the file `populate-apidb-job.yaml` in the `templates` folder, the result would be 👇
+In order to deploy this container, we can use `kubectl` [explaining here](RunIndependentlyPod.md) , or we can also add the file `populate-apidb-job.yaml` in the `templates` folder, we will choose the second option, make a copy of the file, result would be like this👇

 ```
 _helpers.tpl